 5.12 To avoid conflict of interest, the applicant should declare any actual, potential or perceived conflict of interest that may arise from the project to be implemented, including that between the applicant and member(s) of the Advisory Committee.
-The applicant should also make written declarations of interest in accordance with the guidelines set out in the Best Practice Checklist-Strengthening Integrity and Accountability-Government Funding Schemes Grantee's Guidebook 5 compiled by the Independent Commission Against Corruption (ICAC) (see
+The applicant should also make written declarations of interest in accordance with the guidelines set out in the Best Practice Checklist-Strengthening Integrity

-4 To enable transfer of new technology and practices within the industry, depending on the funding ratio of the applicant and the third party financier(s), if any, the Government will require that an appropriate level of shared use of the technology or practice covered in the relevant project with other interested members of the agricultural industry in an open, transparent and non-exclusive manner be allowed.
+&lt;sup>4 To enable transfer of new technology and practices within the industry, depending on the funding ratio of the applicant and the third party financier(s), if any, the Government will require that an appropriate level of shared use of the technology or practice covered in the relevant project with other interested members of the fisheries industry in an open, transparent and non-exclusive manner be allowed.